cuemacro/finmarketpy/README.md

 * 28 Oct 2015 - Added more sensitivity analysis for trading strategies
 * 26 Oct 2015 - Various bug fixes for Bloomberg Open API downloader
-* 14 Oct 2015 - Added capability to do parallel downloading of market data (thread/multiprocessing library), with an example for benhcmarking and bug fixes for Bloomberg downloader
+* 14 Oct 2015 - Added capability to do parallel downloading of market data (thread/multiprocessing library), with an example for benchmarking and bug fixes for Bloomberg downloader
 * 25 Sep 2015 - Refactored examples into different folders / more seasonality examples
 * 19 Sep 2015 - Added support for Plotly choropleth map plots & easy downloading of economic data via FRED/Bloomberg/Quandl
 * 12 Sep 2015 - Added basic support for PyFolio for statistical analysis of strategies